 Here’s a helpful and informative post for TIPS FOR DECORATING A SMALL FRONT PORCH.
 But you don’t need to have a small porch for these ideas to work for your porch!

-Last fall and the spring after we moved into Tanglewood we relandscaped around our whole home.
+A few months after we moved into Tanglewood we relandscaped around our whole home.
 The landscaping that was already planted when we moved in did nothing for our home’s aesthetic.
 We kept some of the plantings like the weeping redbud tree, the hosta, and all of the hydrangeas and got rid of the rest.
 This house had lots of grasses that were so dirty and created quite a jungle of tall plumes around our home.

 The six villas are all very similar with just a few distinctions like stone and brick placements and stucco.
 But the colors and lighting fixtures are all the same.